FDM vs SLS 3D Printing – What They Mean and When to Use Them

 That being said, the benefits of SLS 3D printing are numerous.
 Indeed, you might want to consider our professional SLS 3D printers for your more advanced projects, for complex designs, for rapid prototyping, functional prototyping, rapid manufacturing, low-volume production, or if you need a lot of copies and you don’t want to spend a week by the 3D printer.

-Also, the Selective Laser Sintering technology is mainly used in the field of industrial 3D printing.
+Also, Selective Laser Sintering technology is mainly used in the field of industrial 3D printing.
 Many industries use Selective Laser Sintering (SLS) to make challenging projects come to life.
 For instance, did you know that it was possible to create medical devices thanks to additive manufacturing?
 Or even to produce custom-made prosthetics after anatomical models, obtained through 3D scanning, using an SLS machine?

 Remember that depending on the shape, size and finish of your object, you can get up to 80% off for large quantities.